jeffrey-xiao/papers/notes/designing-data-intensive-applications.md

 - All outputs and side effects of processing an event take effect if and only if the processing is successful
-- Have to make distributed transactions to ensure exactly-once processing in the presence of faults
+- Have to make distributed transactions to ensure exactly once processing in the presence of faults

 Idempotence